FIKRI-Mehdi/plantco-powerbi-sales-performance-report/README.md

 A clear focus on the selected KPI and time frame.

-This project showcases strong data modeling, DAX proficiency, and dashboard design, making it ideal for inclusion in a data analyst portfolio or as a technical reference for Power BI learning.
+This project showcases strong data modeling, DAX proficiency, and dashboard design.